SuperOfficeDocs/superoffice-docs/user-guide/en/request/screen/index.md

 * **Forward**: Click here to [forward the message][10].
 * **Email header**: Click here to view the email header.
 * **Show**: Click here to view the message in a new window/tab.
 * **Split message**: Click here to [split the message][11] and create a new request.
-This is useful if a message contains two issues that should be handled by different departments, for instance a technical question and an invoice question.
+Useful if a message contains two issues that should be handled by different departments, for instance a technical question and an invoice question.
 * **Print message**: Click here to print the message.

 At the bottom of the **Messages** tab, you can send replies and forward messages, and you can also add comments as internal messages.